Automatic Assessment of Functional Movement Screening Exercises with Deep Learning Architectures: Materials and Methods

 \subsubsection{Variable sequence length}

-To process the time series data from the IMUs with the CNN layers, we follow the approach of Ordonez et al. and arrange the individual IMU channels as rows of a 2D matrix \cite{Ordonez.2016}.
-In fact, the accelerometer and gyrometer channels are used here.
+To process the time series data from the IMUs with the CNN layers, we follow the approach of Ordonez et al. and arrange the accelerometer and gyrometer IMU channels as rows of a 2D matrix \cite{Ordonez.2016}.
 The channels are sorted IMU by IMU, so that the x, y and z axes of the accelerometer come first, then those of the gyrometer and then the accelerometer channels of the next IMU.